18F/myusa-ux/research/usability/sprint28_agencies-report.md

 #### How tasks and notifications work

 22-P03 and -P01 were not sure what a task or task list was.
-"How does that relate to account management?" asked 22-P01
+What kinds of notifications do we offer, and how do they relate to account management?

-What kind of notifications do you offer?
+> What kind of notifications do you offer?
 22-P01

 #### Who else is using it?

+22-P02 "What's missing from upfront, what agencies do you play with"

 Two out of three participants _really_ wanted the names of specific agencies.
 Two were mildly interested.
 None saw the names of partner agencies as irrelevant.
 Partner agencies showed up in the context of...

 ##### Security

 > One of the things that helps that process -- looking at partner agencies -- in past projects has helped is to **reference approaches that are being used in the federal government already, because that carries weight when you present it to security.** That it's being used by a federal website that gets a lot of traffic.
 > -- 22-P01

 ##### Privacy

 > Partner agencies are really important. **[They] impact what peoples say about privacy.**" 22-P02

-22-P02 "What's missing from upfront, what agencies do you play with"

 ##### What's going on here?